-Perhaps the biggest news that affects all of our clients was Congress' passage of the Affordable Care Act, or "Obamacare".
+Perhaps one of the most important laws that affected virtually all Americans was Congress' passage of the Affordable Care Act, or "Obamacare".
 We have devoted a special page on this website to that law, in an effort to dispel the myths, misinformation and mysteries associated with this pro-consumer law.
 Please see the "Health care reform" page.

 Congress passed a law on the taxation of estates and gifts effective January 1, 2018.
-As of January 1, 2020, estates of individuals valued at up to $5 million are excluded from having to pay estate taxes.
-(The tax had expired in 2010 and the exclusion was $3.5 million in 2009.)
-New York State still imposes a tax on estates at a lower level, but it is slowly increasing until it reaches the federal level on April 1, 2017, and Florida has no estate tax of its own.
-The federal gift tax exclusion amount went up from $1 million in 2010 to $5 million in 2011, and the generation-skipping tax (GST) exclusion amount also increased to $5 million.
-Meanwhile, the maximum tax rate for estate, gift and GST taxes is 40%; and the annual exclusion rate (meaning, the amount an individual can gift, or give away, to each individual without reporting on a gift tax return), is $15,000.
+As of January 1, 2020, estates of individuals valued at up to $11,700,000 are excluded from having to pay estate taxes.
+For couples, that amount is $23,400,000.
+New York State imposes a tax on estates at a lower level, which is $5,850,000, and Florida has no estate tax of its own.
+The new federal law shelters estate, gift tax and generation-skipping taxes (GST) of up to $11,700,000, with a gift tax credit maximum of $4,425,800.
+The tax rate for estate, gift and GST taxes is 40%; and the annual exclusion rate (meaning, the amount an individual can gift, or give away, to each individual without reporting on a gift tax return), is $15,000.

 The New York Legislature passed an End of Life Counsel bill in August 2010 that requires health care practitioners to give patients with terminal illnesses information about treatments and counseling available for palliative and end-of-life care.
 The law was designed to ensure that patients and their surrogates who are dealing with terminal illnesses receive the best information available for their care, including information on hospice, pain management, and palliative sedation.
 It also ensures that if a patient is not interested in receiving the information, it will not be forced on him or her.